publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIV/m__us_usc_t8_s1229.md

         (2) __Current lists of counsel__

             The Attorney General shall provide for lists (updated not less often than quarterly) of persons who have indicated their availability to represent pro bono aliens in proceedings under [section 1229a of this title][/us/usc/t8/s1229a].
-Such lists shall be provided under subsection (a)(1)(E) of this section and otherwise made generally available.
+Such lists shall be provided under subsection (a)(1)(E) and otherwise made generally available.

         (3) __Rule of construction__